-- "Bullying" means intimidation, unwanted aggressive behavior, or harassment that is repetitive or is substantially likely to be repeated and causes a reasonable student to fear for his or her physical safety or property.
-"Cyberbullying" means bullying through the transmission of a communication including, but not limited to, a message, text, sound, or image by means of an electronic device including, but not limited to, a telephone, wireless telephone, or other wireless communication device, computer, or pager. - a.
-Substantially interferes with the educational performance, opportunities or benefits of any student without exception; - b.
-Substantially disrupts the orderly operation of the school; - c.
-Occurs on school property, at a school activity or event, or on a school bus. - Bullying is more than just teasing. - Anyone can be a bully. - Anyone can be a victim. - Bullying is not a modern problem. - Bullying affects everyone. - Bullying is a serious problem. - Schools, families, and the community can work together to find solutions. - A comprehensive plan will produce the best results. - Children at risk can be helped. - School, families, and the community are responsible for protecting children. - Bullying happens not just in the United States but also all over the world; bullying in schools is universal.
+- Bullying is more than just teasing.

+- Bullying is done to intentionally damage one's social status.

+- Anyone can be a bully.

+- Anyone can be a victim.

+- Bullying is not a modern problem.

+- Bullying affects everyone.

+- Bullying is a serious problem.

+- Schools, families, and the community can work together to find solutions.

+- A comprehensive plan will produce the best results.

+- Children at risk can be helped.

+- School, families, and the community are responsible for protecting children.

+- Bullying happens not just in the United States but also all over the world; bullying in schools is universal.